 Do you offer a re-gas service for Hybrid vehicles?

 Yes..
 These vehicles take a special oil which we will add during your full service.

 What is the difference between electric/hybrid and ordinary vehicles?

-Whilst hybrid vehicles still represent a relatively small percentage of the parc, compared with conventional powertrains, the population continues to grow rapidly.
+Whilst hybrid vehicles still represent a relatively small percentage compared with conventional powertrains, the population continues to grow rapidly.
 And will do for many more years to come.
 So, if you haven’t already, now is the time to familiarise yourself with the common systems.
 One of these being A/C. Just like their diesel and petrol counterparts, A/C on hybrid vehicles still requires regular servicing.
 Whilst, for the most part, the procedures are common, there are some differences that you need to be aware of, in order to capitalise on this opportunity.